Global Mind Tests

 Why do I press during orange?

 Orange is a deliberate stop cue.
-If you press, it’s not “slow reaction” — it’s a control slip.
+If you press, it is not just slow reaction - it is a control slip.
 Slow down slightly, relax your hands, and treat orange as a hard stop.

 Why are results different on phone vs PC?

-Device latency matters (screen refresh + input delay).
-For fair tracking, stick to one setup for a week or two and compare your averages — not single clicks.
+Device latency matters (screen refresh plus input delay).
+For fair tracking, stick to one setup for a week or two and compare your averages - not single clicks.

 Should I prioritize speed or accuracy?